2D & 3D VAULT SCAN

-A port in Brazil uses the iBerth solution to be integrated with their harbour management system.
-Indurad provides data:
+A port in Brazil uses the iBerth solution as an asset to their harbour management system. indurad provides data:

 In combination with further datapoints such as: